ArcaneEngineer/ECS-tutorials/part2.md

 So, bullets eh?
 How will we process them?
 The second function  `updateTransform()` shows the entirety of what happens for bullets.
 It applies a basic equation of motion (velocity without acceleration) to each entity's position (`transform`), each tick of the simulation.
 This is another example of _inter-component, intra-entity_ interaction.
 In part 3, we will look also at _inter-entity_ interactions.

 Most interestingly, this  `updateTransform()`  is used _for both tanks and bullets_, with no knowledge of the other differences between them.
-It could be used for any other type of moving entity we can dream up, too.
-This is a strength of [composition-based]() systems like ECS.
+It could be used for any other type of moving entity we can dream up.
+This is a major strength of [object composition-based](https://en.wikipedia.org/wiki/Composition_over_inheritance) systems like ECS.

-As it happens, the conditional logic in our new `processComponents()` ECS master function neatly handles things for us: It carefully selects components that are applicable to the two different kinds of processing represented by `updateTransform` vs. `updateTurret` respectively.
-We will not ask a tank's `transform` to fire a bullet, nor will we ask a `turret` to move along a straight line.
-Instead, we process according to what kind of entity we have in hand.
-In future, we will generalise this code even further.
+The conditional logic in our new `processComponents()` ECS master function  handles things for us: It carefully selects components that are applicable to the two different kinds of processing represented by `updateTransform` vs. `updateTurret` respectively.
+It will never ask a tank's `transform` to fire a bullet, nor will it ask a `turret` to move along a straight line (independently).
+Instead, it processes according to exactly what kind of entity we have in hand.
+In future, we will generalise this approach even further.

 ### Running Rendering logic over complex components

-Finally, we're going to need to update how we render things.
-All we really do here is set up a nested `if` block to catch whether this is a tank or a bullet.
+Finally, we're need to update how we render (draw) things.
+All we really do have to do here is set up a nested `if` block to catch whether we are drawing a tank or a bullet.
 If it's a tank, the logic is largely the same as in [[part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md)](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md).
-If it's a bullet, there is a small new block of logic to draw it differently from how we draw tanks, of course.
+If it's a bullet, there is a small new block of logic to draw it differently from how we draw tanks (of course).

 ```
 function renderEntities()